sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

-This is due to float point math problem.
-Since the floating point numbers are encoded in binary format, the addition operations on them leads to rounding errors.
-Hence, the comparison of floating point doesn't give expected results.
+This is due to the float point math problem.
+Since the floating point numbers are encoded in binary format, the addition operations on them lead to rounding errors.
+Hence, the comparison of floating points doesn't give expected results.
 You can find more details about the explanation here [0.30000000000000004.com/](https://0.30000000000000004.com/)

 </p>